ifti891/100-days-of-code/log.md

 Joined a 30 weeks bootcamp with #LearnWithLeon #100Dev, it will start soon.
 I think i am bokked ofr few months.

 **Link to First project** [Tribute Page](https://codepen.io/ifti891/pen/wvrjwXP)

+## Day 14: January 5, 2022

+1. Worked on the same [Tribute page](https://codepen.io/ifti891/pen/wvrjwXP)
+2. Cleaned the codes which were going here and there.
+3. Made website cleaner
+4. While continuing writing for those PhD positions, they are taking on my nerve now.

+**Thought's**

+It's snowing outside and light constantly goes out whatever time i get when there is some electricity i do something.
+While continuing my journey into webdevelopment.
+Beside it i also started learning some Javascript.
+And also learning python because i want to finish the course i had taken. so i am actully near.